Karelians (Finns): Identity

 Karelians are known as hospitable and playful; a stereotype in large part created by Zacharias Topelius in his book Maamme kirja (1875).
 Before this, the stereotype of Karelians described them as close-minded and lazy.
 Karelia is also often known as the home of poetry and song, which is also reflected in the regional song of Finnish Karelia, Karjalaisten laulu, lit.
 'Song of the Karelians'.
 Karelians have faced multiple hardships in history while developing a strong sense of identity.
 As a result the evacuations in the 1940s, they also live in a diaspora across Finland.
-Due these factors, some, such as journalist Ilkka Malmberg and author Heikki Hietamies, have referred to Karelians as the "Jews of Finland".
+Due to these factors, some, such as journalist Ilkka Malmberg and author Heikki Hietamies, have referred to Karelians as the "Jews of Finland".
 A study conducted by Suomen kulttuurirahasto and e2 in 2018 shows that 36% of those identifying as Karelians in Finland are not from Karelia, a percentage way higher than the equivalents with any other heimo.
 These descendants of the evacuees living in other parts of Finland still hold a connection to the Karelian identity through their families.
 Being Karelian was also the most popular "secondary heimo identity" in the country, which shows how widespread the Karelian identity is in Finland.
 Due to this, being Karelian has also been described as first and foremost a mental state.
 Karelians also often organize different events and celebrations for the Karelian identity, a custom which has become increasingly rare for any other heimo.